-A: Report it to your manager, Human Resources Generalist, HR-ER, Human Resources-Office of Diversity and Strategic Staffing (HR-ODSS), or the Employee Concerns Program.
+A: Report it to your manager, Human Resources Generalist, HR-ER, Human Resources-Office of Diversity and Inclusion in HR-DO, or the Employee Concerns Program.

 Q: Am I protected from retaliation if I report my manager for suspected discrimination?